How to Make the Most of Limited Closet SpaceApril 8, 2014

 Closet space has become an important selling tool for custom homes.
 Many houses today have elaborate closet systems that make the most of almost every square inch.
-If you don’t happen to own one of those custom homes, you can still make better use of your closet space.
+If you don’t happen to own one of those custom homes, you can still make better use of your limited closet space with these tips:

 The Do-It-Yourself Approach

 If you are a hands-on type of person, there are some relatively simple things you can do right now.